tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 I could only be so lucky.

 Jonah lifts an eyebrow, craning for a better look as I start fishing in my jacket.

 “What are you looking for?” he asks.

 I pull out a pack of cigarettes.
 Slip one between my lips.
 “Medicine.”

-For a second, the kid looks like he might tell me you can't smoke in here.
-Like he might try his hand at a lecture.
+For a second, the kid looks like he might tell me you can't smoke in here, like he might try his hand at a lecture.
 Then he spots the gun at my hip.
 Thinks better of it.

-Like I said, Jonah's a smart cookie.
+Like I said, a smart cookie.

-“You told the cops that you didn’t murder your father,” I say, lighting the cigarette.
-“You said it was someone else — some*thing* else.
+“You told the cops that you didn’t murder your father,” I mumble, lighting the cigarette.
+“You said it was someone else—some*thing* else.
 That correct?"

 He nods, or as close as he can manage with all the gauze around his neck.
-“Is that why you’re here… because you actually believe me?”
+“Is that why you’re here… You actually believe me?”

 His voice is two parts hopeful, one part desperate.
 It probably doesn't feel great to have your whole community think you murdered your father and ate his face.

 “Sure,” I tell him.
 “I believe you.”

 He falls back on his pillows, pimple-face softening with relief.
-“Nobody else does.
+“Thank you.
+Nobody else does.
 The way the detectives were talking sounded like they were angling for first-degree murder.
 Life in prison sorta thing.”

 I cough up a stormcloud.
 “Relax.
-You’re not going to prison, kid.”
+You’re not going to prison.”

 “You think they’ll acquit me?”